 House tutors are members of staff who assist with the running of the boarding house.
-Each tutor is on duty one evening a week.
+Each tutor is on duty at least one evening a week.
 Currently the house tutors for Pearson House are:

-Dr Dave Foreman Mr Einar Olive Mr Jamie Simpson Head of Biology Head of Physics Head of Boys' Games
+Dr Dave Foreman Mr Einar Olive Mr Jamie Simpson Mr Conor Turner Head of Biology Head of Physics Head of Boys' Games Gap Student